Sidney Crosby's Success and Achievements in Timeline

 2016: World Cup of Hockey Gold

-In 2016, Sidney Crosby captained Canada to gold in the World Cup of Hockey and was elected MVP by a unanimous vote.
+In 2016, Sidney Crosby captained Canada to gold in the World Cup of Hockey and was elected MVP.

 2016: Stanley Cup Championship

-In 2016, Sidney Crosby led Pittsburgh to a Stanley Cup championship.
+In 2016, Sidney Crosby led Pittsburgh to another Stanley Cup championship and won the Conn Smythe Trophy.

 February 16, 2017: Crosby reaches 1,000 NHL points

-On February 16, 2017, Sidney Crosby registered an assist on a Chris Kunitz goal against the Winnipeg Jets to reach 1,000 NHL points in his 757th game.
+On February 16, 2017, Crosby reached 1,000 NHL points with an assist on a Chris Kunitz goal against the Winnipeg Jets, becoming the 12th-fastest player to reach that milestone.

-In 2017, Sidney Crosby led Pittsburgh to another Stanley Cup championship, becoming the third player to win the Conn Smythe Trophy in consecutive years.
+In 2017, Sidney Crosby led Pittsburgh to another Stanley Cup championship and won the Conn Smythe Trophy in consecutive years.

 In 2017, Sidney Crosby won his second Richard Trophy and was named one of the 100 Greatest NHL Players in history.